Photo provided by Lisa Gilbert

 - Through a controlled moose hunt for disabled veterans

-Ninety percent of all permits in Maine's 21 eligible Wildlife Management Districts (WMDs) are allocated to residents, and no more than 10 percent to non-residents.
+Ninety percent of all permits in Maine's 21 eligible Wildlife Management Districts (WMDs) are allocated to residents, no more than 8% to non-residents, and no more than 2% to hunting lodges.

 How to Enter the Moose Lottery